Moving Across State Lines? Here’s What You Need to Know

 Renting an Apartment Without Ever Seeing it State1

 When a move is sudden and far away, there isnโ€™t always time to visit the city and go apartment hunting.
 While this can be stressful โ€“ and is far from ideal โ€“ donโ€™t let it worry you too much.
-There are ways of renting an apartment without ever seeing it โ€“ and, yes, itโ€™s possible to be happy with your selection.
+There are ways of renting an apartment without ever seeing it in person.
+Yes, itโ€™s possible to be happy with your selection.
 However, as you may guess, there are also plenty of ways to mess up along the way.

 There are a few solutions to this potential problem.
-First, run the address through Google Maps and take a look at the street view.
+First, run the address through Google Maps look at theย the street view.
 This will allow you to not only verify the exterior of the building, but it also lets you explore the area.
 After all, itโ€™s possible the apartment building may be nice, but do you want to live there if itโ€™s on a questionable block?

-Next, ask the landlord to take you on a Skype walk through.
+Next, ask the landlord or agent to take you on a video tour.
 This is the best solution and allows you to see the apartment in its current condition, without fear of image manipulation.
 Ask the landlord to show you everything from the inside of the apartment, to the stairways, to the outside.
-This will give you an uninhibited picture of the situation.Also, ask a lot of questions about the apartment.
+This will give you an uninhibited picture of the situation.
+Also, ask a lot of questions about the apartment.

 Document Your Move-In State2